divyansha1115/Text-classification-using-LDA-and-GCN/README.md

 A curated text collection from MEDLINE, an online medical information database.

 # Features
-Our approach is an ensemble work of features from LDA and Word2Vec based approaches.
+Our approach is an ensemble work of features from LDA and Graph convolution.

 # Code Description